mschray/SentimentAPIWrapper/README.md

 # SentimentAPIWrapper
-Azure Function Wrapper for Azure Cognitive Services Sentiment Service
+Azure Function Wrapper for Azure Cognitive Services Sentiment Service meant to make using Cognitive Services completely turnkey.
+See [the test client](https://github.com/mschray/Allie) for examples actually using the service.

 You need a local.setting.json file with the following content.
 Note you'll need to supply the values for

 - COG_SERVICE_KEY (this will come from your Azure Cognitive Services Account
 - APPISNIGHTS_INSTRUCMENTATIONKEY (is you told Azure Functions you want one of these you get one,
 - AzureWebJobsDashbard (e.g. your Azure Functions web site will provide this so copy paste